Opinion poll: Coverage bias

-The relative importance of these factors was, and remains, a matter of controversy.
-Polling organizations have since then adjusted their methodologies and have achieved more accurate results in subsequent election campaigns.
-A comprehensive discussion of these biases and how they should be understood and mitigated is included in several sources including Dillman and Salant (1994).

 Failures

 A widely publicized failure of opinion polling to date in the United States was the prediction that Thomas Dewey would defeat Harry S. Truman in the 1948 US presidential election.
-Major polling organizations, including Gallup and Roper, indicated a landslide victory for Dewey.
-There were also substantial polling errors in the presidential elections of 1952, 1980, 1996, 2000, and 2016.
+Major polling organizations, including Gallup and Roper, had indicated that Dewey would defeat Truman in a landslide; Truman won a narrow victory.

+There were also substantial polling errors in the presidential elections of 1952, 1980, 1996, 2000, and 2016: while the first three correctly predicted the winner (albeit not the extent of their winning margin), with the last two correctly predicting the winner of the popular vote (but not the Electoral College).

 In the United Kingdom, most polls failed to predict the Conservative election victories of 1970 and 1992, and Labour's victory in February 1974.
-In the 2015 election virtually every poll predicted a hung parliament with Labour and the Conservatives neck and neck when the actual result was a clear Conservative majority.
+In the 2015 election, virtually every poll predicted a hung parliament with Labour and the Conservatives neck and neck, when the actual result was a clear Conservative majority.
 On the other hand, in 2017, the opposite appears to have occurred.
-Most polls predicted an increased Conservative majority, even though in reality the election resulted in a hung parliament with a Conservative plurality.
-However, some polls correctly predicted this outcome.
+Most polls predicted an increased Conservative majority, even though in reality the election resulted in a hung parliament with a Conservative plurality: some polls correctly predicted this outcome.

-In New Zealand, the polls leading up to the 1993 general election predicted a comfortable win to the governing National Party.
-However, the preliminary results on election night showed a hung parliament with National one seat short of a majority, leading to prime minister Jim Bolger exclaiming "bugger the pollsters" on national television.
-The official count saw National pick up Waitaki to hold a one-seat majority and reform the government.
+In New Zealand, the polls leading up to the 1993 general election predicted the governing National Party would increase its majority.
+However, the preliminary results on election night showed a hung parliament with National one seat short of a majority, leading to Prime Minister Jim Bolger exclaiming "bugger the pollsters" on live national television.
+The official count saw National gain Waitaki to hold a one-seat majority and retain government.